 - Sugar Daddy (12:18)

-- How Sugar Daddy explores performing femininity and masculinity, what that means, and how that can be used as a currency
+- How the film Sugar Daddy explores performing femininity and masculinity, what that means, and how that can be used as a currency

 - How Sugar Daddy works as a portrait of an artist